seiszhang/ucerf3-etas-results/2019_09_09-ComCatM7p1_ci38457511_7DaysAfter_MainshockLog10_k_2p3_ShakeMapSurfaces_Log10_k_3p03_p1p15/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/04 05:33:59 UTC, 38 weeks after the simulation start time.
+Last updated at 2020/04/11 06:40:17 UTC, 9 months after the simulation start time.

-Total matching ComCat events found: 695
+Total matching ComCat events found: 697

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*